The Bot Plan: Your Guide To Making Conversations Convert

 Or see how Macy’s chatbot on Facebook does it…

 5. Studded with Analytics

 Anyways, the thing to focus here is that bot analytics can come in handy if you ever choose to employ a bot for your brand.
-With the help of analytics, you can easily monitor all the chats your bot has had with users, see the most searched for products, trak conversions, return visits & more.
+With the help of analytics, you can easily monitor all the chats your bot has had with users, see the most searched for products, track conversions, return visits & more.

 But most importantly, analytics can be used to see if the conversational tone that you’ve set for your bot is going well with your user base or not.
-And if your bot is not making much conversions, you can easily change the tone of your bot to get the best out of your bot’s marketing efforts.
+And if your bot is not making many conversions, you can easily change the tone of your bot to get the best out of your bot’s marketing efforts.

 Modern chatbots have come a long way from just being your customer support executives.
-Today, they can proudly be your brand’s voice, first point of contact and sales executives.
+Today, they can proudly be your brand’s voice, the first point of contact and sales executives.
 While I have tried to list some cases where you can use a chatbot to enhance your brand’s user experience, you can use them in a lot more creative ways, totally depends on what you want to do with your chatbot.